 Another 49.5% of all the trading fees will be distributed among other KCS owners.

 These dividends would be paid in the coins being traded, so this person would quickly build up a considerable and diverse portfolio.

 The exact distribution of coins being paid out would vary depending on what’s popular each day, so the dividends would also tend to be paid in the most popular coins.
 The trading fees can also vary between coins.
 If there are no fees being paid, for example if there’s a promotion going on, then there would be no dividends earned on that coin for the duration.

 As long as Kucoin remains popular, KCS is likely to keep being popular as well.
-It’s considered to be an effective store of value on the exchange itself and might remain fairly steady even if a particular coin dumps.
-Even if KCS gets pricey, it’s likely that there’s always going to be someone looking to hit the next 1,000 threshold for a larger discount.
+It’s an effective store of value on the exchange itself and might remain fairly steady even if a particular coin dumps.
+Even if gets pricey, there’s always going to be someone looking to hit the next 1,000 threshold for a larger discount.

-But if you’re working with enormous volumes, then you have to calculate whether it’s worth it.
+But if you’re working with enormous volumes, then worth it.

-The dividends might be even more valuable.
-There is the opportunity of a fee discount on a large KCS holding, and you might well earn more back on dividends than you spend in fees.
+The dividends might be even more valuable. a , you might well earn more back on dividends than you spend in fees.

-Dividends take the form of a constant stream of a very wide range of crypto being added to an account.
-It’s worth considering whether, with a bit of time and the possibility that other coins might fail, KCS could become a lot more valuable.
+take the form of a constant stream of a very wide range of crypto being added to account. a bit of time and coins , become a lot more valuable.